 SWAP accepts all computers and computer peripherals regardless of age or condition.
-A Recycling Service Fee of $0.15 per pound will be charged to the department’s MD account number for all computer accessories (printers, copiers, keyboards, mice, etc.) and unsalable computers.
+A Recycling Service Fee will be charged to the department’s MD account number for unsalable computers and computer accessories (printers, copiers, keyboards, mice, etc.).

 All data-containing devices, including hard drives and flash drives, are secured and either wiped of all data prior to re-purposing or sent to our e-waste recycling vendor for physical destruction.
 An on-site hard drive crusher is used for the physical destruction of individual hard drives that are either deemed unsalable or fail to pass inspection.

 Contact Matthew Thies for more information about our computer-waste recycling services.

 Property Containing Sensitive Data

 SWAP is NOT responsible for records disposal/destruction, including paper and electronic records on data-capturing devices such as computers, servers, and copiers.
 All data-capturing devices received by SWAP are secured and sanitized or sent to a secured off-site facility for physical destruction.
 However, this should be seen as a redundancy-measure only and the responsibility for the data sanitization rests solely on the department.

 The State Record Center is available to UW-Madison departments for the destruction of CDs, microfilm, VHS tapes, data cartridges, X-rays & negatives, floppy discs, and optical discs.
 This type of media is referred to as Mixed Media and is material SWAP does not accept.